ccollicutt/go-install-kubernetes/README.md

 Order of Operations

-1. Build at least two virtual machines
+1. Build either 1) one virtual machine that is a control plane and worker node or 2) two or more virtual machines that are control plane and worker nodes
 1. Deploy the control plane node with this program
 2. Configure the worker node with this program
 3. Get the join command from the control plane node